rakudo/rakudo.org/README.md

 This is the source code for <https://rakudo.org>.

+### Debug Aid

+Some areas of the site are platform-specific (e.g. showing a download link to a `.deb` file if the visitor is using Ubuntu).
+You can force a view for a specific platform by using `platform` query parameter.
+See `process_platform_specific_content()` in `assets/main.js` for valid values.

 ### LICENSE

 See [LICENSE](LICENSE) file for the details of the license of the code in this repository.